Helping struggling teachers improve has become a big concern — and a

 Providers say it’s not always fair to judge them based on the performance of schools.

-“If you’re a professional development provider and they keep hiring you but don’t do the things you’re trying to help them do, then you can’t really be held accountable for their failure to raise student learning,” said Lauren Resnick, co-director of the Institute for Learning at the University of Pittsburgh, which has provided training to New York City schools in the past.
+learning,” said Lauren Resnick, co-director of the Institute for Learning at the University of Pittsburgh, which has provided training to New York City schools in the past.

 But Resnick also thinks districts should attempt to gather evidence to help principals make the best choices.